mjanowiecki/bulk-blue-jay-docs/docs/workflow/2-fill-out-templates.md

 ### :fontawesome-solid-keyboard: String
 Any characters can be entered in this cell, including numbers, letters, and symbols.
 For instance, a URL, barcode, or a paragraph of text would be accepted as string values.

+### :octicons-number-16: Integers
+Any positive whole numbers, like 1, 2, 3, 4, etc.

 ### :fontawesome-solid-list: Controlled List

 Only values from the specified controlled list can be used.
 To find see the accepted values, either navigate to  `System → Controlled Value lists` in the staff interface of ArchivesSpace or view your `enumerations.csv` -- the name of the Controlled List is in column `Enumeration` and the accepted values are in column `Value code.`